clawpack/doc/doc/okada.rst

 In addition to the parameters above, the Okada model also requires an elastic parameter, the Poisson ratio, which is usually taken to be 0.25.

-.. warning :: Below describes new tools to be added in Clawpack 5.2.1

 `This IPython notebook
 <http://nbviewer.ipython.org/url/clawpack.github.io/notebooks/Okada.ipynb>`_